Articulations#

 ../_images/joint_transforms.png

-Variable names in the kernels from newton.core.articulation#
+Variable names in the articulation kernels#

 Symbol